NASA-PDS/naif-pds4-bundler/docs/source/32_step_2_npb_setup.rst

        with a line feed character (ASCII 10) at the end of each line.
 Binary kernel files -- SPKs and CKs -- are IEEE LSB binary files. (...)

-    The rest of the text of this section is archive agnostic.

   * **SPICE Software and Documentation** provides a very brief description of the SPICE Toolkit and provides links to different resources.
 This section is archive agnostic